Crazyoh123/RustStudy/README.md

 <h1>String Problems</h1>
 <p>
-Write a function to check if a given string is a palindrome (reads the same forwards and backwards).
+Write a function to check if a given string is a palindrome (reads the same forwards and backwards).<br>
-Implement a program to find the length of the longest word in a sentence.
+Implement a program to find the length of the longest word in a sentence.<br>
-Create a function to count the occurrences of a specific character in a string.
+Create a function to count the occurrences of a specific character in a string.<br>
-Write a program to reverse the order of words in a sentence.
+Write a program to reverse the order of words in a sentence.<br>
-Implement a function to check if two strings are anagrams (contain the same characters but in a different order).
+Implement a function to check if two strings are anagrams (contain the same characters but in a different order).<br>
-Create a program to find the first non-repeated character in a string.
+Create a program to find the first non-repeated character in a string.<br>
-Write a function to remove all whitespace characters from a string.
+Write a function to remove all whitespace characters from a string.<br>
-Implement a program to convert a string to uppercase or lowercase.
+Implement a program to convert a string to uppercase or lowercase.<br>
-Create a function to find the most common character in a string.
+Create a function to find the most common character in a string.<br>
-Write a program to check if a string is a valid palindrome after removing non-alphanumeric characters and ignoring case.
+Write a program to check if a string is a valid palindrome after removing non-alphanumeric characters and ignoring case.<br>
 </p>